rustfoundation/foundation.rust-lang.org/news/google-contributes-1m-to-rust-foundation-to-support-c-rust-interop-initiative.md

 ---
 DOVER, DELAWARE, \{DATE\} – [<u>The Rust Foundation</u>](https://rustfoundation.org), an independent, nonprofit organization dedicated to advancing the performance, safety, and sustainability of the Rust programming language, is pleased to share that Platinum Member [<u>Google</u>](https://google.com) has made a generous $1M contribution specifically earmarked to underwrite the Interop Initiative: a new C++/Rust interoperability effort.

-“As the steward of the Rust programming language and its global community, the Rust Foundation firmly believes that Rust offers critical advantages that can help the world achieve a safer, more secure, and sustainable technical future.” said Rust Foundation Executive Director & CEO Rebecca Rumbul.
+“As the steward of the Rust programming language and its global community, the Rust Foundation firmly believes that Rust offers critical advantages that can help the world achieve a safer, more secure, and sustainable technical future,” said Rust Foundation Executive Director & CEO, Dr. Rebecca Rumbul.
 “But despite these attributes and the growing popularity and adoption of Rust, it would be unrealistic to expect even the most technically advanced organization to easily pivot to Rust and away from the architecture of existing codebases.”&nbsp;

 For organizations with millions of lines of C++ in a flagship product, rewriting that code in Rust within a reasonable timeframe may not be practical due to a myriad of business-related or technical factors.&nbsp;&nbsp;